maxdev1/ghost/README.md

 # ABOUT GHOST
-**Ghost** is an operating system for the Intel x86 platform.
-The project is licensed as GPLv3.
+**Ghost** is a hobby operating system for the Intel x86 platform.
-The kernel and the userspace applications are written from scratch in C++ and Assembly (and some C).
+The entire OS is written from scratch in C/C++ and Assembly.
-The kernel is not based on any existing kernel and partially Unix-compatible.
+The kernel is not based on any existing kernel, but is partially compatible to Unix.

 This is the main development repository.

+**Update 2020/10/08:** With the recent backmerge I've fixed a lot of bugs in the kernel and rewrote a lot of the user-space code.
+Still work-in-progress, working towards a version 1.0.0.

 *Project website:* http://ghostkernel.org/